Wake AHEC Upcoming Continuing Education / Continuing Professional Development / Medical Education Program and Course Listing

 Audience -

-This workshop will benefit behavioral health providers including licensed clinical mental health counselors, social workers, marriage and family therapists, addiction specialists, psychologists, or others interested in the content.
+Behavioral health professionals including licensed clinical mental health counselors, licensed clinical social workers, marriage and family therapists, licensed clinical addiction specialists, psychologists, or others interested in the content

 Monday